 The University of Notre Dame is home to a strong and growing community of faculty, students, and staff who are advancing health-related research, scholarship, and policy.
-The Notre Dame Health and Well-being Initiative (HWI) was created to focus current efforts and to seek new opportunities to connect individual research programs to broad, significant, and emerging health-related challenges.
+The Notre Dame Community Health and Clinical Partnerships (CHCP) was created to focus current efforts and to seek new opportunities to connect individual research programs to broad, significant, and emerging health-related challenges.

 - Discovering, collecting, and creating new understanding, information, insights, methods, and inventions that enable individualized well-being; and